Metalic: Meta-Learning In-Context with Protein Language Models: Appendix

 \subsection{Hyper-Parameters}

 Since we build upon the axial attention of ProteinNPT \citep{notin2023proteinnpt}, we follow their choice for most hyper-parameters, with a few exceptions.
 Most notably, in our experiments, we use the third layer of ESM2 as an embedding for each protein, given the strong performance and reduced number of parameters.
 Additionally, we use a ranking loss from \citet{hawkinshooker2024likelihoodbased}, and do not use the CNN or additional inputs (such as zero-shot predictions) from ProteinNPT.
 We likewise found conditioning on the wild-type unhelpful.
 The same set of hyper-parameters are used for each setting: 0-shot, 16-shot, and 128-shot, and for multi-mutant results.
 We used the same learning rate for fine-tuning \method as for meta-training.
 We found the default ProteinNPT learning rate to be too large, and decreasing by a factor of 5 to be sufficient.
+Consistent with our baselines, we select hyper-parameters using the single-mutant results and then use the same hyper-parameters for the multi-mutant setting, following \citet{hawkinshooker2024likelihoodbased,notin2023proteinnpt}.
 Complete details on hyper-parameters used are available in \Cref{tab:hyper}.
 We tuned relatively few of the hyper-parameters of our method, and mostly tuned over a single seed.
 There is likely room for improvement in the hyper-parameter selection of \method.